Frequently Asked Questions

 You can go here to view our self-directed IRA firm recommendations.
 We have worked with quite a few in the past.

 • Similar to a 1099, a K-1 form is an accounting of the tax income for the year.
-Each Wellings Capital investor receives one K-1 per investment each year, regardless of how many properties are in each fund.
+Each Wellings Capital investor receives one K-1 per fund/sidecar each year, regardless of how many properties are in each fund.
 K-1 forms are most commonly used in partnerships and in real estate ownership.

 Wellings Growth Fund II and Wellings Evergreen Income Fund will file composite returns in states where allowed (approximately 40 states) to reduce and/or potentially eliminate the need for individual state filings.
 As always, please consult your tax professional for more specific instruction on tax filings.